-The Mighty Mitten is an artist owned & operated studio dedicated to expressing joy and passion for the state of Michigan, most notably through our ever expanding series of Michigan travel prints.
+The Mighty Mitten is dedicated to expressing joy and passion for the state of Michigan, most notably through our ever expanding series of Michigan travel prints.

-Each of our vintage-inspired scenes is lovingly hand crafted by Michigan artist Brian Walline as part of his modern take on the classic WPA-style popularized by the iconic imagery, bold colors, and nostalgic charm of the national parks posters of the 30s and 40s.
+Each of our vintage-inspired scenes is lovingly hand crafted by Michigan artist Brian Walline in his modern take on the classic WPA-style, which was popularized by the iconic imagery, bold colors, and nostalgic charm of the famous national parks and "See America" tourism posters of the 1930s and 40s.

-"People have deep and tender attachments to places, and my goal is to distill that sentiment so that when they walk by my work in their home or office they’re instantly connected back to that experience or the feeling of a special place and time." - Brian Walline
+"People have deep and tender attachments to places, and my goal is to distill that sentiment so that when they see my art in their home or office they are connected back to the feeling of a special place and time."

 A Proud Michigander, Brian Walline is the owner and artist behind The Mighty Mitten.